luau/UniversalSynSaveInstance/README.md

 - [x] Add --!native tag just in case
 - [x] ~~Auto-Detect DataTypes/ValueType Categories of Properties (CFrame, UDim2 so on)~~ Full API Dump Solves this ?
 - [x] Bring said DataType serializer into an outside function
-- [-] ~~Bypass NotCreatable by hardcoding links/references/indexes to said Classes~~ Should be Solved by IsPropertyModified
+- [x] ~~Bypass NotCreatable by hardcoding links/references/indexes to said Classes~~ Should be Solved by IsPropertyModified
   - Example: Terrain class can be indexed by doing workspace.Terrain but is NotCreatable
 - [x] Check if table.concat is actually the fastest way as compared to other alternatives (IT'S NOT)
 - [x] Do ~~clean-up in inheritor &~~ (API Dumps solve this, illogical) automatically assume the top-most class that owns the property, while also cleaning up said property from classes that inherit from it